MIROC-DOC/model_description/md_en/d-summ.md

 ### Pseudo etc. $p$ Surface Diffusion Correction

-Horizontal diffusion is applied on the $\sigma$ surface and so on, In large areas of mountain slopes, water vapor is transported uphill, Causing problems such as bringing false precipitation at the top of the mountain.
-To mitigate that, etc. $p$ close to the diffusion of the surface Insert corrections for $T,q,l$.
+The horizontal diffusion is applied on the surface of $\sigma$, but it can cause problems in large slopes, such as transporting water vapor uphill and causing false precipitation at the top of a mountain.
+To mitigate this problem, corrections have been made for $T,q,l$ to make the diffusion closer to that of the $p$ surface, e.g., for TERM00412.

 $$
   {\mathcal D}_p (T) = (-1)^{N_D/2} K \nabla^{N_D}_p T